A Random Rule Model: Attention-Rule Removal

 Table~\ref{tab:cv_specA} replicates the main cross-validation comparison (Table~\ref{tab:cv_results}) with the rule-gating model restricted to the 10 economic rules (excluding \textsc{A1}/\textsc{A2}).

-Figures~\ref{fig:context_complexity_noatt} and~\ref{fig:context_risk_noatt} replicate the complexity and risk mechanism plots under the 10-rule specification.
+Figure~\ref{fig:context_complexity_noatt} replicates the complexity mechanism plot under the 10-rule specification.
 The qualitative patterns persist: removing \textsc{A1}/\textsc{A2} reallocates mass to the structured rules, but directional movements are unchanged.
+The same holds for risk asymmetry (not shown).